 to check if new volumes have been attached to the instance.

-Run the command below to create a file system for the selected volume:
+Execute the command below to create a file system for the new volume:

 sudo mkfs.ext4 /dev/<disk>

 <disk> - volume name, which you can check with the "lsblk" command, for example “vdb”.